coderside/CoderSide/README.rst

 Optimization
 ````````````
-In the case where several users make the same search in the same period time, the searching process is launched only once.
+| In the case where several users make the same search in the same period time, the searching process is launched only once.
-All the users subscribe to the same result and have the same stream (progress bar).
+| All the users subscribe to the same result and have the same stream (progress bar).
-A state of the current requests is kept in the HeadNode actor.
+| A state of the current requests is kept in the HeadNode actor.
-When the gatherer node finish to build the result, it asks the head node to remove the request.
+| When the gatherer node finish to build the result, it asks the head node to update the state & remove the request.

+The purpose of this "feature" is to save the number of requests to Twitter API.

 Drawbacks
 `````````
-| CoderGuy does'nt work like we would want in a clustered environnment.
+| CoderGuy doesn't work like we would want in a clustered environnment.
 | Why ?

+| There are two main issues.
-First, the optimization I talk previously does'nt fully work properly :
+| The first is the optimization I talk previously.

-Each node have his own state of the current searchs.
-To have a complete optimization, we have two choises :
+| Each node have his own state of the current searchs.

- - Decentralized synchronization of the state.
- - Centralized synchronization of the state.

-Second , each node manage its own streams.
-If one node goes down, the client will lost totally his stream.
+| There will be no optimization is one search is made on the node N1 and the second is made on the node N2.

+| The second issue is with thre stream.
+| If one client get a stream from the node N1, and then this node goes down, the client will be disconnected from the node N1 and will try to have a new from the node N2.
-The second node don't have any data of the first dead node.
+| But the node N2 have no data for the client.

+To resolve those two concerns, we have to centralize the data through a database for instance.